 Repeat this treatment twice a day until the tag drops off.

-A doctor may recommend cutting away the growth with a sharp blade or scissors.
-Never attempt this with medium or large skin tags, as this can cause bleeding.
+Also, do not cut or clip off medium or large tags — doing so can cause bleeding.
 Tags usually measure anywhere from a few millimeters to 2 inches in width.

 - located around the eyes

 - located around the genitals